elliottpaulrees/NAIS-Tech/IGCSE-DataRep.md

 - Instruction - directions on how to carry out a specific task
 - Transistor - a tiny electronic switch controlled by electricity.

+A computer has many electronic components that work as switches.
+These components have two logics as input and output: ON and OFF.
+A similar logic is used to represent data in binary form.
+ON is represented as 1, and OFF is represented as 0.

+### Place value of the denary system
+The denary system has a base value of 10.
+It counts in multiples of 10.
+The number 7324 has 7 thousands, 3 hundreds, 2 tens and 4 ones.
+The following figure illustrates the place values in a denary system.

+### Place vavue of the binary system
+The binary numbers can also be represented using place values.
+The place values have a base 2.
+The first 8 digits are represented in the table below.

+### Size of computer memory

+A binary digit is referred to as a bit.
+A nibble consists of 4 bits.
+A byte consists of 8 bits.
+A byte is the smallest unit of memory of the computer system.
+The memory sizes available with computers are in multiples of 8 such as 16-bit systems, 32-bit systems, etc.

+The memory sizes were originally standardised as using the base-2 representation.
+In this system, the prefixes kibi-, mebi-, gibi-, tebi- are used to avoid conflicts with base-10 system.

+This representation is now used for representing the size of RAM modules only.
+After the standardisation of base-10 representation, the memory sizes are now represented as:

 ### Watch Video below:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/iAxeigunq3I?si=9RVaz_WUlWn9pzil" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Lesson 2 Binary addition
 ## Lesson Objective: